chaintope/tapyrus-signer/doc/setup.md

 ### Nonce used by Encrypting with ChaCha20-Poly1305

 As described in Appendix A, we use ChaCha20-Poly1305 encryption to generate vss.
-`networkid` is used as nonce in encrypting `node_vss`.
+`networkid` is used as nonce in encrypting Node VSS.
 Note that according to security requirement of ChaCha20, so we can not reuse same networkid with same node's keypair.
-In generating `block_vss`, fixed null-nonce can be used because keypair is ephemeral.
+In generating Block VSS, fixed null-nonce can be used because keypair is ephemeral.

 ### Communicating with a protocol with PFS